msosnovskaya/autocalibration-covasim-pub/README.md

 The main idea of autocalibration is Cliff's - to devide modeling period into parts (here duration of one period is 1 month) and calibrate at the first period parameters beta, pop_inf, symp_test and beta_day_1, beta_change_1.
 In the following periods calibrate only beta_day_i, beta_change_i in every month (i=1,..,number of months).
 Also added some functions for checking prognose on history data, tests extrapolation (to predict number of diagnoses) and some plotting.
-This code was validated also for New York State and UK.
+This code was validated also for the New York State and the UK.